CSBP-CPSE/LODE-ECDO/scripts/Businesses/5-Geocoding/Readme.md

+# Running notes

+We have many records to geocode - in the order of hundreds of thousands.
+So we won't be able to use lower capacity geocoding methods.

+Instead, we are adapting scripts Address matching scripts from Nick.

+Here are the address matching scripts: \\btssce\csbpim1\DEIL\Projects\DEIL_Accessibility\2019-20\5-Process\Scripts\AddressMatching

+Joseph also had some geocoding scripts for open data sets using bing here: \\btssce\csbpim1\DEIL\Projects\DEIL_Accessibility\2019-20\5-Process\Scripts\Geocoding_Scripts

 # Purpose

 The goal of this step is to ensure that each data source has lat/lon coordinates and street address.